kirkofypsi/7DWorkProblemModel/taxonomy.md

 __Culture__ dimension refers to employees' satisfaction stemming from great culture of their organization.
 Its factors are related to the ability to work in an environment where it is easy to feel comfortable and to be a part of the organization's identity.

+### 2. Leadership

+__Leadership__ dimension groups work satisfaction factors related to employees contentment from being led by good leaders.
+Its factors are closely related to the leader's qualities and their ability to establish a good relationship with employees.